AdobeDocs/app-builder/src/pages/guides/security/index.md

 Developers building App Builder Applications on top of the out-of-the-box infrastructure will benefit from HTTPS connections between all the components that are part of this infrastructure.

-We strongly recommend to ensure that every 3rd party system or service integrating with a App Builder Application supports HTTPS connections as well.
+We strongly recommend to ensure that every 3rd party system or service integrating with an App Builder Application supports HTTPS connections as well.

 ### Tenant Isolation

 App Builder Applications and Services provide tenant isolation by default.
-A App Builder Application gets deployed into a App Builder Workspace defined within the [Developer Console](/console) for a give App Builder project.
+A App Builder Application gets deployed into an App Builder Workspace defined within the [Developer Console](/console) for a give App Builder project.
 Each App Builder Workspace owns its own Runtime namespace.

 This combination of `Enterprise Organization`, `Project`, `Workspace` and `Runtime Namespace` define a granular tenant isolation for each deployed App Builder Application.

 #### Runtime Actions

-The back-end Runtime actions used by a App Builder Application respect the [tenant isolation model](/apis/experienceplatform/runtime/docs#!adobedocs/adobeio-runtime/master/quickstart.md#security-considerations) implemented by I/O Runtime.
+The back-end Runtime actions used by an App Builder Application respect the [tenant isolation model](/apis/experienceplatform/runtime/docs#!adobedocs/adobeio-runtime/master/quickstart.md#security-considerations) implemented by I/O Runtime.

 #### Cloud Storage and CDN for SPA Static Files

-If a App Builder Application is an SPA that deploys into the [Experience Cloud Shell](https://experience.adobe.com), the static assets of the SPA get deployed from the  or from a [CI/CD pipeline](../deployment/ci_cd_for_firefly_apps.md) to App Builder's Cloud Storage and CDN.
+If an App Builder Application is an SPA that deploys into the [Experience Cloud Shell](https://experience.adobe.com), the static assets of the SPA get deployed from the  or from a [CI/CD pipeline](../deployment/ci_cd_for_firefly_apps.md) to App Builder's Cloud Storage and CDN.

 Both of them have a strict isolation per Runtime namespace.
-It is only possible to access the Cloud Storage container hosting a App Builder SPA by configuring the [CLI](https://github.com/adobe/aio-cli) with the appropriate workspace credentials.
+It is only possible to access the Cloud Storage container hosting an App Builder SPA by configuring the [CLI](https://github.com/adobe/aio-cli) with the appropriate workspace credentials.

 The CDN serves these static assets from a sub-domain exclusively dedicated to the Runtime namespace associated to the App Builder Application workspace to which the SPA is deployed.